 Dreaming of getting into Johns Hopkins?
 Harvard?
 Columbia?
 Penn?
 Any top-ranked medical school?
 You’re not alone.
 Many medical school hopefuls hope to grab a spot in the first-year class at one of the 20 best medical schools in the United States.

-But med school admissions are extraordinarily competitive in general — and if you’re aiming for one of the top universities in the country, you’ll have to up your game even more.
+But med school admissions are extraordinarily competitive in general — and if you’re focused on medical school rankings and getting into of the “best” medical schools, you’ll have to up your game even more.

 It’s about far more than earning perfect grades in a rigorous curriculum and an excellent MCAT.
-To be frank, most applicants to top medical schools have these qualifications.
-Even if you’re coming from one of the most brand-name undergraduate colleges, you’ll need to set yourself apart through other means if you want a chance of admission at one of the “best” med schools in the country*.
+To be frank, most applicants to top-ranked medical schools have these qualifications.
+Even if you’re coming from an elite undergraduate college, you’ll need to set yourself apart through other means if you want a chance of admission at one of the “best” med schools in the country*.

 *As a caveat, at MedEdits we consider all United States medical schools outstanding.
 The competition is so fierce that even a single acceptance is a significant accomplishment.

-According to U.S. News and World Report Rankings, these are the top 20 medical schools in the United States based on 2022-2023 rankings:
+According to U.S. News and World Report Rankings, these are the best 20 medical schools in the United States based on 2023-2024 medical school rankings: